Bayt-al-Hikmah/FastifyJs/Workshop2/Workshop2.md

 **POST /contact_csrf**

 When the contact form is submitted, the server:
+- Run `preHandler: fastify.csrfProtection` To check if our csrf token is correct
 - Receives the form data from the request body: `name`, `message`, and `_csrf`.

 - The request is **validated** against the `contactSchema`: